What is measles?

 Michigan

-• Michigan confirmed the state’s first measles case since July 2024, in February 2025, and the state now is reporting a total of eight confirmed cases since February.
+- Michigan confirmed the state’s first measles case since July 2024 in February 2025, and is now reporting a total of ten confirmed cases in the state since February.

 Minnesota

-• Minnesota confirmed its first measles case in late March, 2025.
+- Minnesota confirmed its first measles case in late March, 2025.
 The individual flew during their contagious period to Washington, D.C., and traveled via Amtrak while there.
-A second confirmed case in the state was reported in April 2025.
+A second confirmed case in the state was reported in April 2025 and two additional cases were reported by the state in June.

 Missouri